alephium/www/src/content/blog/2022-01-20_Explorer-Indexing-Error-Postmortem-30bc905f3ac1/index.md

 description: 'What happened — Timeline of events?
 At 11:58 CET on January 18th, 2022, user @Kanto explained on discord that he could not deposit funds…'
 ---

-What happened — Timeline of events?
-At 11:58 CET on January 18th, 2022, user @Kanto explained on discord that he could not deposit funds…

----

 ### Explorer Indexing Error Postmortem

 **What happened — Timeline of events?